Pour over café filtre en train d'être préparé avec verseuse en verre sur comptoir de café

 ❖ TECHNIQUE

-The bloom, a crucial first step
+The bloom, the crucial first step

 ❖ TECHNIQUE

-The bean at the heart of everything
+The bean at the center of everything

-Filter coffee and its best accompaniments
+The filter and its best pairings

 ✽ PERFECT PAIRING